perkowitz/hachi-yaeltex/binaries/README.md

 - Added 14 bit support for DEAD ZONE feature.
 - Fixed bug when something was placed after log faders that treated them as log as well.
 - Added possibility to exclude Encoders, Digitals or Analogs from banks
 - Removed Serial port from default startup.
-Only achievable with a SysEx message.
+Can only be enabled with a SysEx message.
 - Removed Keyboard device from default startup.
 Only starts as keyboard if there are configured key messages.
 - Fixed bugs with feedback control, increased efficiency and polling speed of MIDI buffer.
 - Fixed bug with ALWAYS ON feature not updating correctly between banks.